apache/amoro/amoro-web/README.md

 ## Installing Dependencies

-In the `amoro-admin` directory, run `pnpm install` to install all the dependencies.
+In the `amoro-web` directory, run `pnpm install` to install all the dependencies.

 ## Running Locally